RetailMarket/docs/README.md

 ## Steps to check flow

-Hit the above url.
+Open the above url.

 You can see some products with there price.

 Go ahead and update the price of any product.

-Refresh the page after 5 sec.
+Refresh the page after 5 sec(jobs are scheduled after every 5 sec).

 You will see that the price was updated.